SamLeeBYU/ChicagoCrimes/ReadMe.md

 This is the API call from another weather database that we resorted to that provided hourly weather data.
 We used <https://open-meteo.com/>.

+Note: We don't have raw crimes data (*Crimes.csv*) on this repo because the file was too large to upload.
+The data was obtained from <https://data.cityofchicago.org/Public-Safety/Crimes-2022/9hwr-2zxp/data>.

 ---

 # Scripts